Autism Cymru: Vision

 Autism Cymru's vision statement was:

-Autism Cymru is committed at promoting its services and activities on both national and local scale by focusing approaches on person oriented services to ensure each person in Wales gets the proper diagnosis, education, services, housing, independent living and employment opportunities by working strategically and collaboratively with multidisciplinary partners which include: other research, education, medical and housing organizations, as well as employment and service companies.

 People

 Patrons and chair

 The original funding for Autism Cymru was provided in 2001 by president Dame Stephanie Shirley's Shirley Foundation, which was one of the top 50 grant-giving foundations in the United Kingdom.
-The charity's President was Dame Stephanie Shirley and patron was Lord Dafydd Wigley.
+The charity's president was Dame Stephanie Shirley and patron was Lord Dafydd Wigley.
 The last chairperson of the Charity was Professor Bill Fraser CBE.

 Staff

-Hugh Morgan OBE, FRSA, was formerly the first CEO of Autism West Midlands, working with them from 1988-2001, before becoming the founder CEO of Autism Cymru in 2001.
+Hugh Morgan OBE, FRSA, was formerly the first CEO of Autism West Midlands, working with them from 1988 to 2001, before becoming the founder CEO of Autism Cymru in 2001.
 He was the author of several books on autism including Adults with Autism: A Guide to Theory and Practice, Cambridge University Press 1996, ISBN 0521456835.
 Maggie Bowen was the Deputy CEO.
 The charity had no administrative staff; its trustees and staff had considerable first hand experience of supporting people on the autism spectrum and their families.